beckym223/manual_work/E6_long_edited.md

 nominal shock, and promptly change wages accordingly, recognizing that their actions involve no decision to change relative wages?
-9 Under extreme circumstances the parties may intro- duce such contacts.
-In the German hyper-inflation of 1923, the pace of inflation became so swift that weekly wages were finally indexed to the prices expected to prevail in the subsequent days when the wages would be spent.
-An ex post adjustment was then made to correct for errors in the forecast.
-A similar arrangement was adopted during the Polish hyper-inflation of the same period.

 ### ---Economics-1985-0-12.txt---